ChrisPritchard/fsharp-gamecore/README.md

-# FSharpGameCore
+# fsharp-gamecore

-A fleshed out MonoGame framework, that wraps all the mutable bits and provides hooks to construct a game around.
+A fleshed-out game loop from MonoGame with supporting classes, intended to be used as the core loop of larger games.

+Designed so that all XNA bits and necessary mutable fields are wrapped inside the GameLoop class, allowing a parent application to remain purely functional and almost platform agnostic.